Luftwaffe Polizei

 Unteroffizier, Luftwaffe 20th, Feldgendarmerie Regiment:

 The Luftwaffe branch of the Feldgendarmerie functioned in the Field, with the Fallschirmjager, and with the “Hermann Goring Panzer Division”.
 Each of these Feldgendarmerietrupp displays a unique insignia.
 This Unteroffizier controls movement and enforces regulations in a Felddivision and could be on duty on any front late in the war.
-The Feldgendermerie of the Luftwaffe were under the command of their division and performed similar duties as their Heer, and Waffen-SS counterparts, i/e rear area security, traffic control, troop direction, collecting stragglers, as well as Anti-Partizen duties were part of his job.
+The Feldgendermerie of the Luftwaffe was under the command of their division and performed similar duties as their Heer and Waffen-SS counterparts, i/e, rear area security, traffic control, troop direction, collecting stragglers, as well as anti-partisan duties were part of their job.
 The units were fully motorized using light unarmored vehicles and carried only light arms; however, at this stage of the conflict, all had a working knowledge of the use of the Panzerfaust.

-While not the norm even in 1945 the M44 was actually well-received and liked by those troops who received them.
-This uniform has had the standard Heer style Feldgendarmerie cuff title applied to the sleeve, as was commonly seen with the Hermann Goring Division.
-Suggesting this NCO could well be stationed in Italy, or in Russia, thus subject to the same regulation.
+While not the norm even in 1945, the M44 was well-received and liked by those troops who received them.
+This uniform features the standard Heer-style Feldgendarmerie cuff title applied to the sleeve, as was commonly seen with the Hermann Göring Division.
+Suggesting that this NCO could be stationed in Italy or Russia, thus subject to the same regulations.

 He has proven his combat leadership and has been awarded the Iron Cross Second Class, as well as the somewhat rare Luftwaffe Ground Combat Award.
-He wears an M43 cap, with standard Luftwaffe insignia, or while on duty, the Steel Helmet, along with the standard belt, with whatever items on it necessary for duty.
+He wears an M43 cap, with standard Luftwaffe insignia, or, while on duty, the Steel Helmet, along with the standard belt, with whatever items on it are necessary for duty.
 He wears the Kielhose or mid-war pattern trousers along with lace-up boots with Gamaschen.
-While on duty he was to wear the Gorget, and while the Luftwaffe did have the style eagle on many, often the Heer patter was used.
+While on duty, he was to wear the Gorget, and while the Luftwaffe did have the style eagle on many, often the Heer pattern was used.

 Essentially, the Air Protection Police organization was Germany’s answer to a comprehensive need for a single air defense organization.
-Due to the nature of the work involved, members were required to have better head protection than generally provided by the Luftshutz Gladiator helmets.
-Unit members typically wore dark blue M1935, M1940, and 1942 “beaded’ combat helmets with standard Luftshutz insignia.
+Due to the nature of the work involved, members were required to have better head protection than generally provided by the Luftschutz Gladiator helmets.
+Unit members typically wore dark blue M1935, M1940, and 1942 “beaded’ combat helmets with standard Luftschutz insignia. *This Uniform has a blue Gladiator-style helmet, now, and the helmet needs a home; one used what was available.

 The Sig-Runen der SS was worn on Order Police uniforms by all who had been Allgemeine-SS members, and late in the War, the SS took over all the Polizei as an organization, and then SS Runes were then applied to their uniforms, once they had signed the pepper work, at any rate, he decided to return to his beloved Luftwaffe, either to fly as a pilot or any position, perhaps just be with airplanes.
 His Collar Tabs are Much the Same as the Heer “Wehrmacht” but are often used with “Polizei” as well, it’s a different green backing, and the Shoulder Boards are the pattern of the Beamte (Civilian Volunteer), but if so generally there would be a HV cipher in the center, a Civilian, working with the Military in a “Specialists” position, and he fits all those roles as well.
 Generally, the specialist would be working in the Administrative or Operations Department, not just moving paper across desks but out in the field as well, they were fairly common really, and filled many positions for clerks, finance, designers, builders, construction, and maintenance people, as well as backing up the Police departments, and Fire department, Medical, etc.

-*All LSP uniforms were basic Luftwaffe Issues.
-In this case, the popular Fliegerbluse, with breeches and, Police-modified LW.
-Cap, all could well have been from his prior Service with the Luftwaffe.
+All LSP uniforms were basic Luftwaffe Issues.
+In this case, the popular Fliegerbluse, with breeches and Police-modified LW.
+Cap, all could have been from his prior Service with the Luftwaffe.
 He wears officer-grade leather boots along with a standard LW shirt and tie.
-His more dressy appearance indicates an administrative position in the organization, in keeping with his injury.
+His dressier appearance indicates an administrative position in the Luftwaffe’s Organization; his shoulder boards are typical beamte looking, and keeping with his injury, pushed into a reserve role, but still an important one, and he’s dressing the part.

 Oberzugführer Sicherheits u.
 Hilfdienst SHD Tempelhof Berlin (Air Warden):